beam-community/stripity-stripe/README.md

 ### Request Retries

-To set retries, you can pass the number of attempts and range of backoff (time between tring the request again) in milliseconds
+To set retries, you can pass the number of attempts and range of backoff (time between attempting the request again) in milliseconds.

 ```ex
 config :stripity_stripe, :retries, [max_attempts: 3, base_backoff: 500, max_backoff: 2_000]